Tulipa clusiana ‘Cynthia’

 Use larger tulips in colonies or masses, in company with low, spring-blooming plants.
 Use smaller, shorter types for close-up viewing—in rock gardens, near paths, in raised beds, or in patio insets.

 Tulips are superb container plants; unusual kinds such as Rembrandt and Parrot are especially suited to this use.

-Nearly all hybrid tulips and most species (wild) tulips need an need six weeks of temperatures below 45° F/7° C to initiate flower formation, and they aren't bothered by summer drought.
+Nearly all hybrid tulips and most species (wild) tulips need six weeks of temperatures below 45°F/7°C to initiate flower formation, and they aren’t bothered by summer drought.
 In mild climates, provide the necessary chill by refrigerating bulbs for 6 weeks (not near ripening fruit) before planting; then treat the plants as annuals.

 Slender, candy-striped flowers are long and elegant, but don’t open much.
 Petals are pale yellow with magenta reverse, emerge at midseason.
 Leaves are long, thin, crinkle-edged, and blue-green.

 Like most parrot tulips, this one’s large, mauve-blue, deeply fringed, and ruffled flowers are r...